-Choosing a SaaS link-building agency is not only about getting more links, but also about being mentioned in the right place, at the right time, and in front of the right audience.
+Choosing a SaaS link building agency isn’t only about getting more links, but also about being mentioned in the right place, at the right time, and in front of the right audience.
+Many in-house teams that lack bandwidth turn to link building services to run prospecting and outreach at scale.

-Most SaaS companies fail to meet link-building criteria not because the links don’t work, but because they invest in agencies that give importance to quantity over relevance.
+Most SaaS companies fail to meet link building criteria not because the links don’t work, but because they invest in agencies that prioritize quantity over relevance.

 This guide helps you avoid wasting budget on low-impact links.